-In 1955, David Levin and Reubin Askew founded our law firm in Pensacola.
-Much has changed for us over the past six decades.
+In 1955, David Levin and Reubin Askew started our law firm in Pensacola, Florida.
+Much has changed for us over the past 68 years.

 Reubin went on to become a two-term governor for the State of Florida and candidate for President of the United States.
-The firm now has 35 lawyers; has represented more than 100,000 clients throughout the country; and has received jury verdicts and settlements in excess of $4 billion.
+The firm now has 45 lawyers; has represented more than 100,000 clients throughout America; and has received jury verdicts and settlements in excess of $40 billion.

 One or more of our attorneys are listed in Best Lawyers in America; National Trial Lawyers Hall of Fame; America's Elite Trial Lawyers; U.S. News & World Report Best Law Firms; Martindale-Hubbell Preeminent Woman Attorney; and SuperLawyers.